hackupc/old-rules-page/Rules.md

 # Hackathon Rules

-These are HackUPC Fall 2016 competition rules.
+These are HackUPC competition rules.
 They are a customized version of the standard competition rules used at MLH Member Hackathons.
 If you have a suggestion for these rules or a question about them, please submit an issue [here](https://github.com/hackupc/hackupc-rules/issues).

 ## The spirit of the competition